 The Freight and Logistics Symposium is designed to bring together the private sector and government to discuss current issues in the freight and logistics industry and to hear about public and private initiatives to strengthen our freight transportation system.
 Topics for each symposium are based on critical and emerging issues facing the freight and logistics industry.

 The Freight and Logistics Symposium is intended for decision makers and practitioners from shippers, carriers, and other private sector organizations involved in logistics and transportation, as well as for government officials and staff, and representatives from nonprofit organizations and academic institutions.

-This event is sponsored by CTS, in cooperation with the Minnesota Department of Transportation, Minnesota Freight Advisory Committee, Council of Supply Chain Management Professionals Twin Cities Roundtable, Metropolitan Council, and the Transportation Club.
+This event is sponsored by CTS, in cooperation with the Minnesota Department of Transportation, Minnesota Freight Advisory Committee, Council of Supply Chain Management Professionals Twin Cities Roundtable, and the Metropolitan Council.
 It is facilitated by Continuing Professional Education, University of Minnesota.

 - 2017: The Integral Role of Freight in the On-Demand Revolution

 - 2016: Supply-Chain and Freight Challenges and Opportunities in a Changing Public and Private Environment

 - 2015: Thinking Globally, Acting Locally—Leveraging Minnesota’s Strengths to Confront Future Freight and Logistics Challenges